Aging changes in the heart and blood vessels

 - Normal changes in the heart include deposits of the "aging pigment," lipofuscin.
 The heart muscle cells degenerate slightly.
 The valves inside the heart, which control the direction of blood flow, thicken and become stiffer.
 A heart murmur caused by valve stiffness is fairly common in the elderly.

-- Receptors called baroreceptors monitor the blood pressure and make changes to help maintain a fairly constant blood pressure when a person changes positions or activities.
+- Receptors called baroreceptors monitor the blood pressure and make changes to help maintain a fairly constant blood pressure when a person changes positions or is doing other activities.
 The baroreceptors become less sensitive with aging.
 This may explain why many older people have orthostatic hypotension, a condition in which the blood pressure falls when a person goes from lying or sitting to standing.
 This causes dizziness because there is less blood flow to the brain.

 - The capillary walls thicken slightly.
 This may cause a slightly slower rate of exchange of nutrients and wastes.